The credit and development of folk dances of Maharashtra go to its village and small town.

 Koli dance

-The dance performed by the Koli caste known as Koli dance.
+The dance performed by the Koli caste known as the Koli dance.

 However, Koli is a fishing tribe of Maharashtra.